MaddyGuthridge/COMP3891/Multiprocessor Systems/Amdahl's law.md

 # $\frac{1}{(1 - P) + \frac{P}{N}}$

 Limits can be used to determine the maximum performance.
 As $N \rightarrow \infty$, $\frac{P}{N} \rightarrow 0$, meaning our performance becomes limited by $1 - P$.

+This is useful for determining how important it is to fix [[bottleneck|bottlenecks]].